Join our lab

 Matthew Bayly

-MSc student, 2013-2015
+MSc student, 2013-15

-the northern range boundary of Mimulus cardinalis and conducted experimental tests of the predictions from ecological niche models.
+Through field translocation studies, Matt investigated dispersal limitation at the northern range boundary of Mimulus cardinalis and conducted experimental tests of the predictions from ecological niche models.

 Seema Sheth

-PhD, Colorado State University, 2008-2014
+PhD, Colorado State University, 2008-14

-Currently: Assistant Professor, North Carolina State
+Currently: Associate Professor, North Carolina State

 Anna Mária Csergő

-within the geographic range and within ecological niche space?
+Anna asks: How are population dynamics are affected by environmental variability?
+What are the mechanisms linking traits, environment and biotic interactions to spatial population dynamics?
+Can the variation in demographic rates be predicted from the position of populations within the geographic range and within ecological niche space?
 Which demographic rates may signal persistent or shifting geographic ranges?
 She answers these questions by linking range-wide variation in population dynamics to spatially explicit predictions of habitat suitability.

 John Paul

-Post Doc, Colorado State University, 2008-2012
+Postdoctoral Researcher, Colorado State University, 2008-12

-Currently: Associate Professor, University of San Francisco
+Currently: Professor, University of San Francisco

 John uses a coalescent framework to infer demographic histories across species' ranges and test competing range limit hypotheses.
 His prior work examined species distribution and abundance from a phylogenetic perspective, asking if age is related to range size and how phylogenetic relatedness structures assemblages.